105ron/stock_picker/README.md

 #Stockpicker

-Stockpicker that takes an array of stock prices, one for each hypothetical day.
+Stockpicker is a method that takes an array of stock prices, one for each hypothetical day.
 It returns a pair of days representing the best day to buy and the best day to sell.
 Days start at 0.

 ```
     > stock_picker([17,3,6,9,15,8,6,1,10])